 In November 2004, the staff of 3CDC accepted the daily operating responsibilities for the Cincinnati New Markets Fund (CNMF) and the Cincinnati Equity Fund (CEF).
 The separate governing Board of these two private funds consolidated financing programs geared toward urban redevelopment to accomplish the common goal shared by all three organizations.
 CNMF and CEF loans spur economic development in the Central Business District (CBD) and Over-the-Rhine (OTR) providing:

-- A key source of capital as lending institutions abandon the market
+- A key source of capital when traditional lending is not available

 - Capital for land banking